DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Multiline Cells

-The Grid cuts off values that do not fit in a cell.
+The Grid cuts off values that overflow their cells.
 Set the [column extension](../reference/table.md/#tablecolumnextension)s' `wordWrapEnabled` property to true to enable word wrap for these columns.

 .embedded-demo({ "path": "grid-basic/cell-wordwrap", "showThemeSelector": true })